boomfly/meteor-two-factor/README.md

 getAuthCode(user, password, [callback])
 ```

 Generates an authentication code.
-Once generated, (by default) a `twoFactorCode` field is added to the current user document.
+Once generated, (by default) a `TwoFactorCode` field is added to the current user document.
 This function mirrors [Meteor.loginWithPassword](http://docs.meteor.com/#/full/meteor_loginwithpassword).

 **user** Either a string interpreted as a username or an email; or an object with a single key: email, username or id.
 Username or email match in a case insensitive manner.